cdoublev/css/doc/parse/parser.md

 The parser entry points normalize the input into a token stream before any specific processing and parsing against a CSS grammar defined in:

-  - [CSS Syntax](https://drafts.csswg.org/css-syntax-3/#rule-defs), with the productions of rule block value types, defined with an algorithm that consumes declarations and rules from the token stream, and requires validating them in the context
+  - [CSS Syntax](https://drafts.csswg.org/css-syntax-3/#rule-defs), with the CSS rule block value types, defined with an algorithm that consumes declarations and rules from the token stream, and validates them in the context
-  - [CSS Value](https://drafts.csswg.org/css-values-4/#value-defs), with the productions of CSS basic data types, defined with their corresponding token, and other productions used in many CSS values
+  - [CSS Value](https://drafts.csswg.org/css-values-4/#value-defs), with the CSS basic data types, defined with their corresponding token, and other CSS types used in many CSS values
   - other CSS specifications, with productions usually defined with a value definition and possibly specific rules written in prose, sometimes with an algorithm

 There are many established tools like Lex + Yacc or ANTLR that take a grammar defined with production rules as input, and return a parser as output, which is often as efficient as any handwritten parser.
 Then why implement a CSS parser?

 This document introduces some concepts of the formal language theory before defining the specific requirements of a CSS parser, and providing an overview of the parser in this library.

 ## Theory